ManhTrinhNguyen/Ansible-/README.md

  - [pattern] = targeting hosts and group

- - `m` : Stand for `module` .
+ - `-m` : Stand for `module` .
 Ansible has modules which are basically containers for one specific command

 Whenever I want to execute Ansible commands for a list of server that I have in hosts file, I can do `ansible all -i hosts -m ping`